Privacy Statement

 2.1 Definitions

-Processing includes any handling of personal data, regardless of the means and procedures used, such as retrieving, matching, adapting, archiving, storing, reading, disclosing, procuring, recording, collecting, deleting, providing, arranging, organising, storing, modifying, disseminating, linking, destroying and using personal data.
+Processing: Any handling of personal data, regardless of the means and procedures used, such as retrieving, matching, adapting, archiving, storing, reading, disclosing, procuring, recording, collecting, deleting, providing, arranging, organising, storing, modifying, disseminating, linking, destroying and using personal data.

 The European Economic Area (EEA) comprises the Member States of the European Union (EU) as well as the Principality of Liechtenstein, Iceland and Norway.
-The General Data Protection Regulation (GDPR) refers to the processing of personal data as the processing of personal data.

 2.2 Legal basis

-We process personal data in accordance with Swiss data protection law, in particular the Federal Data Protection Act (FADP) and the Ordinance on Data Protection (FADP).
-We process personal data – if and to the extent that the General Data Protection Regulation (GDPR) is applicable – in accordance with at least one of the following legal bases:
+We process personal data in accordance with Swiss law, in particular the Federal Data Protection Act (FADP) and the Ordinance on Data Protection (FADP).

 • Art.
 6 para.
 1 lit. c GDPR for the necessary processing of personal data[1] for the fulfilment of a legal obligation to which may be subject to the applicable law of member states in the European Economic Area (EEA).